mjcumming/wiim/docs/user-guide.md

 Comprehensive guide covering all features, configuration, and usage patterns for the WiiM Audio integration.

+> **Note:** This integration is built on the [`pywiim`](https://github.com/mjcumming/pywiim) library, which handles all device communication.
+The integration acts as a thin wrapper between Home Assistant and `pywiim`, providing a seamless experience while maintaining clean separation of concerns.

 ## 🎵 Core Features

 ### Media Player Controls